 My cover letter highlighted that although I work full time in finance, I do PA elements within finance.
 Recruiters saw this, and also understood my story which helped when they put me forward as a candidate to respected individuals.

-Over the course of 3 years, I had 27 PA interviews with numerous Principles, companies and other well established Diplomats.
-The fact that I had any interviews was an achievement in itself due to my lack of experience, but being a harsh critic of myself, I wasn’t overly happy as unless I secured a role, then I felt I shouldn’t be content.
+Over the course of 3 years, I had 27 private PA interviews with numerous Principles, companies and other well established Diplomats.
+The fact that I had any interviews was an achievement in itself due to my lack of experience.
+But being a harsh critic of myself, I wasn’t overly happy as unless I secured a role, then I felt I shouldn’t be content.
 In some of these 27 interviews, I presented myself in such a way that I was invited back for second interviews.
 However I just couldn’t cross the line for many reasons.
 Some things I was told and believed were:

 - You have too much personality